joedefen/subshop/docs/ss-fetch-sync-subs.md

-# SUBSHOP Subcommands for Featching and Syncing Subtitles
+# SUBSHOP Subcommands for Fetching and Syncing Subtitles

 ### subshop dos {targets}  # download-and-sync subtitles
 Download and sync subtitles for the targets.
 Requires (1) an English audio stream, (2) not in IGNORE state, (3) no internal or externals subs, (4) not a TV special, and (5) either interactive or not auto maintenance deferred.